RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 Do Christians from different churches ever meet together?

 There have always been different ideas around in the Christian Church.
-The Bible teaches that some things are really important - and on others we can agree to differ.
+The Bible teaches that some things are really important - and on others, they can agree to differ.
 Churches are united in central beliefs – for example, those in the Nicene Creed – and in their central mission, explained in Jesus' final commandment to his disciples:

 ‘I have been given all authority in heaven and on earth!
 Go to the people of all nations and make them my disciples.
 Baptize them in the name of the Father, the Son, and the Holy Spirit, and teach them to do everything I have told you.
 I will be with you always, even until the end of the world.’
 (Matthew 28:18-20)

-In other words, Jesus asked his followers – then and now – to tell people about him and to invite them to follow him and his example.
+In other words, Jesus asked his followers to tell people about him and to invite them to follow him and his example.
 The Great Commission is the number one priority for churches everywhere.
 The Bible says this about Christians:

 'We are all one body ...
 There is only one Lord, one faith, one baptism and there is only one God and Father, who is over us all and in us all and living through us all.'
 (Ephesians 4:4-6).